jtushman/heroku_mongo_watcher/README.md

 2. create a .watcher file (see the examples) in your user directory ~/.watcher
 3. then run `bundle exec watcher`
 4. Ctrl-C out to quit

+## Options

+*  `--print-errors` to print a summary of errors during each sample
+*  `--print-requests` to print a summary of requests during each sample

+note: you can set these defaults in your .watcher file